GATSBY ATTIRE FOR MEN

 GREAT GATSBY PANTS

 If you purchase a three-piece suit, the pants will be included, but should you purchase pants separately, you will want to choose a flat front pant with a single crease down the leg.
-Choose a suit pant in a classic cut with a higher waist or a golf pant.
+Choose a suit pant in a classic cut with a higher waist or golf pants.
 Do not wear a belt.
 Men in the 1920’s used suspenders.
 You want to match the pants color to the jacket color or go one shade darker than the jacket.
 Pants should have a 2-inch folded cuff.

 GREAT GATSBY SHIRTS

 The best look for the 1920’s men’s shirt is the French Cuff Shirt worn with cuff links.
 You can go with a pointed or rounded collar.
-One of the best looks is a medium blue shirt with white collar and white cuffs.
+One of the best looks is a medium blue shirt with a white collar and white cuffs.
 If you are wearing a full suit, a solid color shirt in pastels or white looks great.
 Vertical stripes and subtle checked patterns were also in style.

-GREAT GATSBY VESTS
+GREAT GATSBY 1920s MENS FASHION VESTS

 One of the great things about having wealth in the 1920s was that the Great Gatsby could afford coordinated outfits.
 Nothing shows this better than the vest worn either with the suit jacket or without.
 A single or double-breasted V vest works great.
 It should have no less than 5 buttons and should be in the same hues as the pants or suit.
-Patterned vests were often worn with plaids, checks and window panes being the top choices.
+Patterned vests were often worn with plaids, checks, and window panes being the top choices.
 A nice sweater vest in a cream or white color paired with golf pants is a great look if you’re wanting to go more casual.

 - For more Gatsby Vests checkout: Great Gatsby Vests & Suspenders